 In the trenches

 In Chicago, I went through the hard times typical of many immigrants.
 Having difficulties finding decent employment, I started my own company, which I sold profitably ten years later.
 I enjoyed being an entrepreneur.
-Being in the service business I got exposure to the bottomless richness of experience.
+Being in the service business, I got exposure to the bottomless richness of experience.
 I had many clients among the affluent and as many among the poorest.
 I had been in the residences of top GM executives and in the headquarters of the El Rukns.
-I had seen and experienced America not known to most of politicians and business people.
+I had seen and experienced America not known to most of the politicians and business people.

 I have a professional understanding of current telecommunication systems.
 As a consultant, I gradually evolved from engineering to business consulting.